dmma310/gcp-oauth-entities-demo/README.md

   - id and self are not considered a property in this count.
   - Properties to model related entities are also not considered a property in this count.
     - E.g., a boat is not a property of a load, and neither is the owner of a boat.
-7. Every entity must supports all 4 CRUD operations, i.e., create/add, read/get, update/edit and delete.
+7. Every entity supports all 4 CRUD operations, i.e., create/add, read/get, update/edit and delete.
   - All &quot;side effects&quot; are handled
     - E.g., If a load is removed from a boat, the load also removes its boat/carrier to become empty
   - Update for an entity supports both PUT and PATCH.